 There are some other important things you should know, though, including how the rules on how much money you can carry on a plane vary by country, the cash limit per family, what happens if you fail to declare any amount above $10,000, and if your money can be seized.

-How Much Money Can You Take On a Domestic Flight?
+How Much Money You Can Take On a Domestic Flight

 As mentioned, if flying domestically within the USA, there is no limit to how much money you can bring on a plane.